Lapin0t/grothendieck-cern/english.md

 mean we won't want to do any research at all.
 Research, our creative activities, will go in completely different directions.

-I'm thinking, for example, of the kind of research being carried out by the the New Alchemists with thousands of little people who have no university training.
+I'm thinking, for example, of the kind of research being carried out by the *New Alchemists* with thousands of little people who have no university training.
 These are fascinating things that will challenge the creativity of each and every one of us in ways as profound and perhaps as satisfying as ultra-specialized laboratory work is today.